Date

 The inspector has packed up their ladder and driven away, and now you’re waiting for the results.
 This is where the true value of a professional inspection comes to light.
 A trustworthy contractor won’t just leave you with a vague list of problems; they’ll provide a clear, detailed report and walk you through the next steps.
 This report is your roadmap for protecting your home.
 The goal is to move from uncertainty to a confident action plan, whether that means scheduling a minor repair, planning for routine maintenance, or starting to budget for a future replacement.
 Understanding the current state of your residential roofing is the first step toward ensuring it can handle whatever the Pacific Northwest weather throws its way.
 The post-inspection phase is all about turning information into action.
 It’s your opportunity to ask questions, clarify recommendations, and make informed decisions that safeguard your investment and give you peace of mind for years to come.
 A good report empowers you to take control of your home’s health, distinguishing between urgent needs and long-term considerations.
 It should give you a complete picture, from the condition of the shingles and flashing to the state of your ventilation and drainage systems.

-How to Read Your Inspection Report
+Making Sense of Your Inspection Report

 After the inspection, you should receive a written report detailing your roof’s condition.
 Don’t just skim it—this document is key to understanding your home’s health.
 A thorough report will break down the findings clearly, often with photos to illustrate any problem areas.
 Look for sections covering the roofing materials, flashing, gutters, and ventilation.
 It should identify any existing damage, potential leaks, and areas of wear and tear.
 The best reports also provide advice on what to expect for future upkeep, repairs, and potential replacement costs, giving you a clear timeline to work with.
 If anything is unclear, don’t hesitate to ask your inspector to walk you through it.